elf4j/elf4j-provider/README.md

   due to the buffering effect of `cat`.

-  Such external manipulation for data collecting performance, though, is considered outside the scope of application-level logging.
-It may be more important to the application's monitoring/observability which usually has different performance requirements than the regular business workflow.
+  Such external moves for data collecting performance, though, are considered outside the scope of application-level logging.
+It may be more important to the application's monitoring/observability that has different (often more relaxed) performance requirements than the regular business workflow.